South korea

 There is no statutory requirement for probationary periods in South Korea.
 Most companies implement a three-month probationary period.
 During that time, 30 days' notice is required to terminate the employment relationship.
 Refusal to extend the employment beyond the probationary period requires objectively reasonable cause.

-In South Korea, Workers recognize 13 public holidays, which span 15 days.
+In South Korea, Workers recognize 13 public holidays, some of which span multiple days.
 If a public holiday falls on the weekend, it is recognized on the next working day (“substitute holiday”).
+Holidays recognized in South Korea include New Year's Day, Lunar New Year Days, Independence Movement Day, Labor Day, Children's Day, Buddha's Birthday, Memorial Day, Liberation Day, National Foundation Day, Chuseok, Hangeul Day and Christmas day.
 Workers are entitled to a paid day off for each holiday.

 After one year of service with adequate attendance, Workers are entitled to at least 15 days of paid vacation.
 Workers with less than one full year of service but perfect attendance are entitled to 1 day of paid vacation per month of employment up to 11 days in the first year.
 Workers with three years or more of service are entitled to an additional day of paid leave for every two years after the first year, not to exceed 25 days.
 Unused leave does not carry over year to year.
 However, employers must pay out unused, expired leave unless they have taken adequate measures to encourage the use of leave.